balderdashy/sails-docs/upgrading/To1.0.md

 })
 .meta({fetch: true})
 .exec(function(err, updatedRecords){
+  //...
 });
 ```

-> If the prospect of changing all of your app's queries look daunting, there is a temporary convenience you might want to take advantage of.
+> If the prospect of changing all of your app's queries looks daunting, there is a temporary convenience you might want to take advantage of.
 > To ease the process of upgrading an existing app, you can tell Sails/Waterline to fetch updated/destroyed records for ALL of your app's `.update()`/`.destroy()` queries.
 Just edit your app-wide model settings in `config/models.js`:
 >
 > ```js